zodern/meteor-up/docs/docs.md

 ### Image Port

 You can set `meteor.docker.imagePort` to the port to expose from the container.
 This does not affect the port the app is accessed on, only the port the app runs on inside the docker container.
+It defaults to 3000.

 ## Reverse Proxy